loicortola/Style-Coding-Manager/DMASCM.md

 # 3: Conventions

+###Naming

-* **Naming**
+* branches

 If you want to add a feature to the project, your branch should be named like this :
 `feature/nameOfTheFeature`

 If you work on a Bug reported in Mantis (with an id), your branch should be named like this :
 `bugfix/_idDuBeug_`

 If you work on an Hotfix (not reported in Mantis, your should named your branch like this :
 `hotfix/_VeryShortDescription_`

-	*Add the conventions for naming tagging and snapshot*

-* **Exceptions *(very rare)***
+* Tag, snapshot and release

+*-----COMING SOON-----*

+###Exceptions *(very rare)*

 If you spot a bug and you are sure you can correct it in a single commit, you *can* work directly on branch master but you have to be sure of yourself.

 # 4: Work flow in DMA